elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 ---

-### What are some of the benefits of using the Strategy pattern?
+### What are some of the advantages of employing the Strategy pattern?

 <details>
   <summary>